Unleash/unleash/website/docs/reference/unleash-proxy.md

 - **`name`**: the name of the feature.
 - **`enabled`**: whether the toggle is enabled or not.
 Will always be `true`.
-- **`variant`**: describes whether the toggle has variants and, if it does, what variant is active for this user.
+- **`variant`**: describes whether the toggle has variants in the requested environment and, if it does, what variant is active for this user.
 If a toggle doesn't have any variants, it will always be `{"name": "disabled", "enabled": false}`.

 :::note The "disabled" variant